bpdevries1/nicoprj/systemtools/diskcatalog/readme.txt

 * Need indexes on filename, path, size, md5sum.
 * linux cmd cannot handle "*", it is filled out by bash, but not by tcl.
 With large directories, the cmdline might become large. not sure how tcl glob would handle this.
 Wait and find out if it is needed.
+* See also Todo's at the end of this file.

 #Gets MD5 hash
  proc md5 {string} {
      #tcllib way: